kainhuck/fancylog/README.md

-# fansylog
+# fancylog
-fansylog for golang
+fancylog for golang

 # Do Not Star Or Fork